ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

 # Managing Veeam stand-alone licenses
 {: #veeam_managing_licenses}

-You can view, edit notes, or delete the Veeam® licenses that you ordered for stand-alone use.
+You can edit notes, view, or delete the Veeam® licenses that you ordered for stand-alone use.

+## Procedure to edit notes for Veeam stand-alone licenses
+{: #veeam_managing_licenses-procedure-edit}

+1. In the VMware Solutions console, click **Licensing and metering > Add-on services** from the left navigation panel.
+2. Scroll down to the **Veeam licenses** table.
+3. Click the license that you want to edit the notes for.
+4. On the license details page, edit the license notes, and then click **Confirm**.

 ## Procedure to view Veeam stand-alone licenses
 {: #veeam_managing_licenses-procedure-view}